 Is The Lemonade Cold-Pressed?

-You may have seen the words “cold-pressed” pop up on a lot of juices lately.
+You may have seen the words "cold-pressed" pop up on a lot of juices lately.
 Honeydrop Lemonade is cold-pressed.
 So what does that mean and why should you care?
-To extract juice from fruit or vegetables – in these case lemons – pressure is used through a hydraulic press.
+To extract juice from fruit or vegetables - in these case lemons - pressure is used through a hydraulic press.
 No heat is involved in this process like with other juicing methods.
 Why it matters is that heat can destroy some of the nutrients.
 We certainly don't want to do that.
 We need those nutrients.

 Did It Help My Sinuses?

 Honeydrop Turmeric lemonade helped me feel a bit better when I was dealing with a stuffy nose.
 Honey is great for a soar throat which often accompanies the plugged sinuses.
 I find it to be more helpful than anything I ever tried from a pharmacy.
 Don't get me started on how much using Sudafed is completely useful for me.

 Check out Honeydrop's website for a list of all the types of drinks they make.
 They have some unique flavors that I would love to try that I didn't see at Whole Foods like Charcoal Lemonade, Lavender Lemonade, and Passionfruit Lemonade.
 You can order them off their website.